camberbridge/video-recommender/README.md

 ### Create topic based feature

 - Create a semantic elems from text set with neologd_dic by LDA and HDP-LDA.
+  - First run by LDA, Next run by HDP-LDA.

 ```$python3 documents_vectorize.py document_set.txt```